Pusty/pqc/docs/src/kyber-reduction.md

 Using both cases we get an advantage against MLWE with \\( k+1 \\) samples of at least \\(  \\text{Adv}^{\\text{Kyber}}(A) \\).

-## Case 1: Using structure of public key
+## Case 1: Using the structure of the public key

 If the construction of \\( t \\) is relevant we observe the following reduction: